knee-cola/array-merge-by-id/README.md

 * by passing an array of ID property names, which should be compared to determin the relation of the two objects

 If an array of property names is passed, a comparer function will be compiled automatically (via `compileC`) function.

+### Descending order

+If a ID name array is passed as `key_columns` params, the compiled function will compare elements in ascending order.
+We can change this behaviour by appending `:desc` to a ID name ... like so: ['cityID:desc','streetID:desc']

 ## `config<ArrayDiffConfig>` param